 The Asser Institute endorses the principles of the Netherlands Code of Conduct for Research Integrity (VSNU, KNAW).
 Researchers are individually responsible to comply with the standards for good research practices embedded therein.
+The Institute nurtures

-The Institute nurtures a research integrity culture that secures independence of both fundamental and policy oriented research and is committed to transparent research policies and practices.
+The Asser Institute is committed to publish its research output to the highest extent possible in open access.
+Open access is in the public interest, and entails that anyone including our main target groups - i.e. academics, policy makers, practitioners, and the general public - can freely access our research outcomes. © Shutterstock - Sculpture of hands holding a pebble at Jing'an Sculpture Park, Shanghai, China a research integrity culture that secures independence of both fundamental and policy oriented research and is committed to transparent research policies and practices.
 Viable research design and structure is subject of debate in our research labs.
 Integrity and independence are addressed explicitly in particular in the context of commissioned work, from the acquisition of a project through its implementation and the communication of the insights produced.
 We emphasise our adherence to the principles of research integrity and independence in conversations with external partners and stakeholders that commission research at the Asser Institute.
 The importance of integrity is essential in light of the sometimes sensitive nature of research topics (e.g. counter-terrorism), and is paramount also when we carry out commissioned research.
 Transparency and accessibility are equally important.
 Only in rare cases, in commissioned research projects, an extent of confidentiality prevails over making research results (immediately) publicly available.
 Adherence to the standards of research integrity also applies to PhD researchers, who need to comply with the Doctorate Regulations of UvA.